Easy quantum groups: Preface

 Here $u$ is a fundamental representation of $G$, and the simplest way of having such a fundamental representation is by assuming that $G$ appears as a closed subgroup of the free unitary group, $G\subset_uU_N^+$.
 That is, $G$ must be a ``compact quantum Lie group''.
 But with this picture in mind, easiness of $G$ should mean that $C$ is as easy as possible, and this technically means that $C$ must appear from a category of partitions $D=(D_{kl})\subset P$, via the standard implementation of partitions as linear maps, as follows:

-Thanks to theorems of Brauer and others, the examples of easy quantum groups abound, and in fact all main known subgroups $G\subset U_N^+$ are either easy, or not far from being easy.
-We will discuss here the basic theory, examples and known classification results for the easy quantum groups $G\subset U_N^+$, as well as various generalizations of the formalism, known as super-easiness theories, and the unification problem for them.
+Thanks to theorems of Brauer and others, the examples of easy quantum groups abound, and in fact all the main known subgroups $G\subset U_N^+$ are either easy, or not far from being easy.
+Which is something remarkable, and technically, very useful.

-Technically, the present book is a research survey, but if you're not afraid of theorems coming with very short proofs, you can use it as well for learning quantum groups from zero, directly in the ``easy'' case, or as a textbook for your graduate algebra class.
-For best results, however, unless you are really in a hurry, better consult first my ``Introduction to quantum groups'' graduate textbook \cite{ba1}, and come here afterwards.
+The present book is about this, introduction and basic theory, examples and classification results for the easy quantum groups $G\subset U_N^+$, and various generalizations of the formalism, known as super-easiness theories.
+The book is organized in 4 parts, with Part I discussing the basics of easiness, Parts II and III getting more in detail into the continuous case, and the discrete case, and Part IV dealing with super-easiness.

-Let me also mention that the other quantum group book that I wrote, the ``Quantum permutation groups'' one \cite{ba2}, is a research survey as well, which is independent from the present one, on a complementary theme, which was heavily studied too.
-As the title tends to indicate, the present book is a bit more difficult than \cite{ba2}.
+This is my third quantum group book, coming as a continuation of \cite{ba1}, general introduction to quantum groups, and \cite{ba2}, technical book on quantum permutations.
+There will be a fourth and final book as well \cite{ba3}, discussing arithmetic aspects.

 It is a pleasure to thank everyone, young or old, involved in the theory discussed below.
 Starting of course with Hermann Weyl.
 Many thanks go as well to my cats.
 They say that electrons at rest purr too, but this remains to be mathematically confirmed.